 Time to make a change

 If there was one perfect mental process to sum up what we are going through, then probably attitudes would do the best job.
-Research shows that life attitudes become relevant for both life‐enhancing and life‐threatening behaviours, while positive attitudes have been associated with successful ageing in late life.
+Research shows that attitudes become relevant for both life‐enhancing and life‐threatening behaviours, while positive attitudes have been associated with successful ageing in late life.

 Left with no options?